rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ping-federate/_index.md

 **Result:** Rancher is configured to work with PingIdentity.
 Your users can now sign into Rancher using their PingIdentity logins.

 >**Ping Identity Provider Caveats:**
 >
+>- SAML Protocol does not support search or lookup for users or groups.
+Therefore, there is no validation on users or groups when adding them to Rancher.
->- IdP does not support search or lookup.
-When adding users to [clusters]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/editing-clusters/) or [projects]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/editing-projects/), the exact IDs must be entered correctly.
+>- When adding users, the exact user IDs (i.e. `UID Field`) must be entered correctly.
+As you type the user ID, there will be no search for other  user IDs that may match.
->- When adding users to [clusters]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/editing-clusters/) or [projects]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/editing-projects/), group IDs are not supported unless the admin who turned on access control is a member of the group.
->- When adding a group that includes an admin to clusters or projects, add it from the drop-down rather than the search bar.
-If you add the group using the search bar, the group will not get added.
+>- When adding groups, you *must* select the group from the drop-down that is next to the text box.
+Rancher assumes that any input from the text box is a user.
+>   - The group drop-down shows *only* the groups that you are a member of.
+You will not be able to add groups that you are not a member of.